EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-3.md

 ## Step 6.
 Examine the Postgres Projection Application Codebase

-Projecting KurrentDB events to read models in another database often follows the following pattern:
+Projecting KurrentDB events to read models in another database often adheres to the following pattern:
-1. Retrieve last checkpoint
+1. Retrieve the last checkpoint
-2. Subscribe events from a stream from checkpoint
+2. Subscribe to events from a stream from the checkpoint
 3. Process each event by updating the read model and checkpoint in the database

 You will examine how this pattern is applied to the Postgres projection application.